BCCDC-DSI/sharepoint/how-to/git/readme.md

-# R setting up on your desktop station
+# Installing R and Git on your desktop station

 Warning: Local R version vs. version on server